-On completion of the course students are able to apply for registration with The Complementary and Natural Health care Council (CNHC) and to become full members of The British Association of Applied Nutritional and Nutritional Therapy (BANT)
+On completion of the course students are able to apply for registration with The Complementary and Natural Health care Council (CNHC) and to become full members of The British Association for Nutritional and Lifestyle Medicine (BANT)

-You can develop clinical experience in our excellent teaching facilities in the McClelland Centre with our practitioner clinic assessors who bring with them a wide scope of experience and expertise.
+You can develop clinical experience in our excellent teaching facilities in the McClelland Centre with our registered nutritional therapy practitioners and clinic assessors, who bring with them a wide scope of experience and expertise.

 What qualifications will you need?

 A first or second class honours degree in a relevant discipline.
 This should include knowledge of fundamental human anatomy, physiology and biochemistry.

 An undergraduate access module in nutrition and health is available for those with a higher education qualification that does not meet our entry requirements.
 In this case, passing this module at an appropriate level may be an additional entry requirement for the course.

 The IELTS score required for international applicants is 7, with a minimum of 6.5 in each area.
 Other English Language qualifications will be considered.

 Prior to starting the clinical practice module, students are also required to have student membership of a professional body e.g BANT and student professional indemnity insurance.
 It is the students' responsibility to pay for these.
 Membership of a professional body is recommended from the start of the course.

 You will need a working knowledge of Microsoft Office, PowerPoint, email systems and the use of the internet.
 However, if you do not have these skills the University will be able to help you.